Close

 Any tips or advice for photographers just beginning their career?

-This may sound banal and reparative but follow your feelings and always believe in yourself and always try to do more and do better.
+This may sound banal and reparative but follow your feelings and always believe in yourself and try to do more and do better.
 The more you do, the better you become.

 My go-to color management tools